N. Viswanathan

 Narayanswamy Viswanathan (18 July 1929 – 17 November 2010), popularly known as Calcutta Viswanathan in the Tamil film industry, was an Indian actor and academic.
-A Tamil by birth, he moved to Calcutta (now Kolkata) at a young age and taught English at St. Xavier's College, Calcutta for more than 40 years.
+A Tamilian by birth, he moved to Calcutta (now Kolkata) at a young age and taught English at St. Xavier's College, Calcutta for more than 40 years.
 Viswanathan was also a well-known public speaker.
 He made his acting debut in Mrinal Sen's Punascha and continued to act in Bengali films.
 In a career that spanned 40 years, Viswanathan appeared in nearly 100 films in Bengali, Tamil and English.
 He was a member several theatre groups and also formed the "Calcutta Players", an acting troupe.

 Biography

 Early life

 Born into a Tamil family in Vellore, Viswanathan moved to Kolkata, West Bengal at an early age.
 He was educated at St. Xavier's College, Kolkata and joined the same college as a professor in English.
 He had great command over English and Bengali languages, and was particularly well known for his British accent.
 Viswanthan was also a public speaker who participated in numerous debates and won accolades for India.
 He also has a short stint with Doordarshan, Kolkata.